lkodinsson/MARS/Fantasy/Ancestries.md

 **Stats** Orcs get +1 Strenth and +1 Resolve, plus any size modifiers.

+**Headstrong** Orcs get a +1 bonus to charisma checks to intimdate other creatures and a +1 bonus to willpower checks to resist being influenced in the same way.

-**Headstrong** Orcs possess a strength beyond muscles, and can shrug off pain easily.
-The first time during an encounter that they are reduced to zero endurance by damage, any excess damage is reduced to zero (they take none of that damage to their health).
-Additionally, they get +1 to charisma checks when attempting to intimdate other creatures, and a +1 to willpower checks to resist being influenced in the same way.
+**Pain Tolerance** The first time during an encounter that orcs are reduced to zero endurance by damage, any excess damage is reduced to zero (they take none of that damage to their health).

 **Size** Orcs are medium or large sized, but weigh as much as a creature one size larger.